Bencosterton/BCAN-broadcast-control/README.md

 <p>The beauty of BCAN Broadcast Control is the simplicity.
 So out the box, the client won't do much, if anything.<br>
 You will need to use the 'config' tab to add you own web interfaces.<br>
-If you're lucky enought to have an Imagine IP3 on site, we have an interface for you already, see above<br>
+If you're lucky enough to have an Imagine IP3 on site, we have an interface for you already, see above<br>
-For anthing else, build it!
+For anything else, build it!
 Or get in touch.</p>